semgrep/semgrep-docs/docs/release-notes/january-2024.md

 * Semgrep's Visual Studio Code extension now runs natively on Windows machines.
 * Added ability for organizations to test connections to source code managers by going to **Settings** > **Source Code Managers**.
-* Added ability to manually create custom dependency exceptions under **Supply Chain** > **Settings**.
-This helps prevent blocking a pull request or merge request due to licensing issues.
-For example, if `bitwarden/cli@2023.9.0`, which has a GPL-3.0 license, is on the allowlist, setting a custom dependency exception means that the exclusion won't fail when upgrading to `bitwarden/cli@2023.9.1`.
 * Projects are removed from SCP when the corresponding GitHub repository is archived on GitHub.
 * **CLI tool**: